-Isaac Hale Beach Park has several lava tube caves that make for great exploring.
-Visit Honu Cave for a photographic opportunity; its black lava walls contrast beautifully with bright green plants growing inside.
+Isaac Hale Beach Park has several lava tube caves for great exploring.
+Visit Honu Cave for a photographic opportunity; its black lava walls contrast beautifully with the bright green plants.
 Isaac Hale Beach Park offers a wide variety of water activities, including surfing, swimming, snorkeling, kayaking, and stand-up paddling.

-Check out the tidepools: The rocky point on the far left side of the beach offers excellent tide pooling opportunities.
-The tide pools are rocks that are full of water when the waves withdraw or when there is high tide.
-Many different types of fish live in these pools.
-You can see them when you look closely into the pools or if they swim away from you as you approach them.
+Check out the tidepools: The beach's rocky point on the far left side offers excellent tide pooling opportunities.
+The tide pools are rocks full of water when the waves withdraw or when there is high tide.
+Many different types of fish live in these pools, and you can see them when you look closely into the pools or if they swim away from you as you approach them.
 You may also see sea urchins, starfish, and other critters in them.
 So definitely take the time to visit the Isaacs pools.

 Geothermal Hot Pools: Tucked along the shoreline, you can find a lava tube that has collapsed into a natural hot spring.
 Fed by warm, volcanic water, the pools are perfect for soaking away a long day of exploring.
 The area rests close to the Kīlauea Caldera, the world's most active volcano.

-SUP paddle boarding and kayaking: We recommend the summer months as the best conditions for paddling.
+SUP paddle boarding and kayaking: The summer months are the best conditions for paddling.
 Ocean conditions are calm.
-You can launch kayaks from the boat ramp or shore near the boat ramp.
+You can launch kayaks from the shore.
 The water is warm and clear to see the fish swimming under your board.
 The waves are small, and there isn't a wrong place to go out!
 The bay has many coves where you can explore

 Nearby Attractions and Sights of Issac Hale Beach